Graduate With The Writing Skills the Law Demands

 The second-year / third and fourth term writing program is designed to enhance and refine research and writing skills.
 The emphasis is on persuasion and precision in drafting litigation documents and other written material common to the practitioner.

-First Term: This course focuses on litigation-oriented persuasive writing, including both pre-trial and appellate briefs.
+focuses on litigation-oriented persuasive writing, including both pre-trial and appellate briefs.
 Students work on a series of increasingly complex research and writing projects to increase their skills while learning persuasive organization and the use of persuasive rhetoric in support of a hypothetical client’s position.